0robustus1/vim-borderless/README.md

 to the first tabpage (unless there is a split to navigate to) and `<Ctrl-w>k` maps to the last tabpage.

+When actually moving to another tab through these mappings, you should jump to a sensible/natural location in the resulting tab.

+This means that, when moving from a tab to the lefthand tab (`<Ctrl-w>h`) you shall land on the righthand window (and also to the *bottom* when windows are additionally horizontally stacked).

+And when moving from a tab to the righthand tab (`<Ctrl-w>l`) you shall land on the lefthand window
+(and also to the *top* when windows are additionally horizontally stacked).

 ## Configure

 borderless should work out of the box, and if you use